sveltejs/sapper/site/content/docs/11-deploying.md

 SAPPER_TIMESTAMP=$(date +%s%3N) npm run build
 ```

-When deploying to [Vercel], you can pass the environment variable into Now itself:
+When deploying to [Vercel], you can pass the environment variable into the Vercel cli tool itself:

 ```bash
 now -e SAPPER_TIMESTAMP=$(date +%s%3N)